-Massa Marittima has had it’s share of famous residents.
-It was the birthplace of the 4th Century Emperor Constantius Gallius, as well as of San Bernadino of Siena, who is commemorated in the town.
+Massa Marittima has had its share of famous residents.
+It was the birthplace of the 4th-century emperor Constantius Gallus, as well as of San Bernardino of Siena, who is commemorated in the town.

-Near to the museum was the Church of St. Augustine, with it’s lovely cloister, built in 1410.
-There was a temporary art exhibit going on in the cloister.
-It was photographs of the different paving stones in the city, which were then colored or treated by the students at the local high school.
-I found it very interesting.This is an example of the student’s work.
+Near the museum was the Church of Saint Augustine, with its lovely cloister, built in 1410.
+There was a temporary art exhibit going on, in the cloister.
+It was photographs of the different paving stones in the city, which were then colored or treated by the students, at the local high school.
+I found it very interesting!

-The exterior of the mountain that houses the mining museum is a park now, and I decided to explore it.
+The exterior of the mountain, which houses the mining museum, is a park now, and I decided to explore it.

-At the top of the hill is a monument to all of the victims of the Nazi regime.
+At the top of the hill, there is a monument to all of the victims of the Nazi regime.

-One of the most memorable meals in Massa Marittima had to be at Taverna Del Vecchia Borgo.
-We ordered the Fiorentina alla brace – which is a HUGE steak, grilled over a wood fire a few feet away from your table.
+One of the most memorable meals, in Massa Marittima, had to be at Taverna del Vecchio Borgo.
+We ordered the “fiorentina alla brace,” which is a huge steak, grilled over a wood fire, a few feet away from your table.
 To say that it was delicious would be an understatement!
-And it was a great way to end a visit to this lovely town.
+And it was a great way to end a visit to this lovely town!